Righteous Anger is a Superpower

 Bruce Banner’s constant, controlled anger allows him to transform into the Hulk, unleashing immense power at the right moment.
 Bruce’s “always angry” response shows that his anger isn’t a momentary reaction.
 It’s a metaphor for using intense underlying emotion to drive action rather than entirely suppressing the emotion.
 It’s an ever-present, controlled source of power.
 He has learned to live with it and channel it productively rather than letting it consume him destructively.
 The line suggests that anger, when justified and controlled, isn’t a weakness or a flaw.
 When anger is channeled deliberately it fuels action and it keeps the demand for accountability alive.

-Anger is a valid emotion and a certain amount of it is healthy.
+Anger is a valid emotion and a certain amount of it is ok.
+Survivors are allowed to be angry!
 Anger compels changemakers to challenge the status quo.
 Keeping that small internal fire burning allows us to turn righteous anger into a constructive, unstoppable force for justice and legislative reform.
-Like Bruce Banner, you can have anger and at the same time not be an angry person.
+Like Bruce Banner, you can have anger for something and at the same time not be an angry person.
 Channel your inner Hulk and use that superpower!
-A healthy dose of anger makes sure that accountability is sought and the truth is not stifled just because it’s uncomfortable or inconvenient for some.
+A healthy dose of anger makes sure change happens, that accountability is sought, and the truth is not stifled just because it’s uncomfortable or inconvenient for some.

 Bringing recipts!